 Eligible full proposals will be subjected to a peer review evaluation by the IRP appointed for evaluation.
-Each proposal will be evaluated by at least three independent experts.
-An independent observer will follow and report on the full evaluation process (in line with Horizon 2020 rules).
+Each proposal will be evaluated by at least three independent experts, one of them acting as rapporteur.

-Proposals will be evaluated according to the following three standard H2020 criteria:
+Proposals will be evaluated according to the following three standard Horizon 2020 criteria: